juce-framework/JUCE/docs/CMake API.md

 `LAUNCH_STORYBOARD_FILE`
 - A custom launch storyboard file to use on iOS.
 If not supplied, a default storyboard will be used.
+If this is specified, then this will take precedence over a LaunchImage inside a custom xcassets directory.

 `CUSTOM_XCASSETS_FOLDER`
 - A path to an xcassets directory, containing icons and/or launch images for this target.
-If this is specified, the ICON_BIG and ICON_SMALL arguments will not have an effect on iOS, and a launch storyboard will not be used.
+If this is specified, the ICON_BIG and ICON_SMALL arguments will not have an effect on iOS.
+LaunchImages have been deprecated from iOS 13 onward, but if your xcassets folder contains a LaunchImage and a custom storyboard hasn't been specified, then it will be used.

 `TARGETED_DEVICE_FAMILY`
 - Specifies the device families on which the product must be capable of running.
 Allowed values